AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 -   Subscription instances do not need to be stopped for their instance types to be upgraded.
 It takes about 15 minutes to upgrade the instance type of a subscription instance.
 -   Pay-as-you-go instances must be stopped for their instance types to be upgraded.
 It also takes about 15 minutes to upgrade the instance type of a pay-as-you-go instance.
 -   You can upgrade the bandwidths of instances without stopping the instances.
-The upgrade process takes about five minutes.
+The upgrade process takes about 5 minutes.

 ## How is the fee for an instance configuration upgrade calculated?